binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/easy-common-easy-moderate.png)

+Doors that lead to isolated areas.
 Filing cabinets and other cupboards left unlocked or locked and keys or combinations put in obvious places.
+What assets or potential foot holds are in those areas?
+What about electronic systems other than core computing systems, like alarm, surveillance or air conditioning components.
+Sometimes all that's in the way of a successful exploit being carried out is the fact that someone's watching something.
+If an attacker can take that someone's attention away from an exploitable target (be it a computer, another unlocked door, person or what ever) for a short period of time, they may be able to carry out an activity that takes them further along their attack traversal path.

 ### Insecure Doors and/or Windows {#physical-identify-risks-insecure-doors-windows}

 ![](images/ThreatTags/easy-widespread-easy-severe.png)

 Open doors, open windows.
 Uninteresting right, because there seems to be little challenge to mitigate.
 So little challenge that the vulnerability often gets ignored.
 Believe it or not, but it is often the cleaners responsibility to lock doors, windows and set alarms.
-I have discussed some of these types of threat agents [here](http://blog.binarymist.net/2012/11/04/sanitising-user-input-from-browser-part-1/#threat-agents).
+Anyone can be or masquerade as a cleaner.
+I have discussed some of these types of threat agents on my [blog](http://blog.binarymist.net/2012/11/04/sanitising-user-input-from-browser-part-1/#threat-agents).
 Many places I have worked in have had double latched windows only single latched when I do the rounds just before I leave.
 It is very easy to pry a double latch window open from the outside that is single latched.

 ### Easily Penetrable Building Materials